JuliaGZL/CSC207-Project/README.md

 ## Purpose of this project
 This project is a calculator for the score of a round of Riichi (Japanese) Mahjong.
-It is designed to be used by players who want to calculate the score of their Hand after winning a round of Mahjong with others offline, but does not want to do the calculation by themselves manually or does not have an automatic calculation as there are in online Riichi Mahjong games.
+It is designed to be used by players who want to calculate the score of their Hand after winning a round of Mahjong with others offline, but does not want to calculate manually or does not have an automatic calculation as there are in online Riichi Mahjong games.
 The calculator will take in a username, the tiles in the Hand, and the special statuses that the user has experienced during this round.
 The calculator will output the score and display the details to the score, as the details are fundamentally important and interesting to the calculation of scores in